Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 - **CSS**: This source code supported the core styling elements of the website.

 - **JavaScript**: This source code supported the dynamic features/capabilities of the website.
-For instance.
+For instance;
     -  JS script was used to instigate the colour change of the quiz buttons when the right or wrong answers were clicked on.
     - JS script was also used to enable the hiding and appearing function of the scores once the quizzes were completed. elements of the website.